 Concepts covered in this manual include the following.
-The Learning Partnership as it applies to seniors: senior student profiles and subsequent instructor behaviors.
-The CAP Model for seniors: Cognitive (developmental milestones, behaviors, learned movement patterns, roadblocks), Affective (desires, goals and personal history) and Physical (real versus ideal movement patterns as well as anatomic and physiologic conditions).
-Theories and concepts include Maslow's hierarchy of needs, VAK processes (Visual, Auditory and Kinesthetic), skill development using the low impact/continuous movement curriculum and applications of the senior teaching cycle.
+The learning partnership as it applies to seniors: senior student profiles and subsequent instructor behaviors.
+The CAP Model for seniors: Cognitive (developmental milestones, behaviors, learned movement patterns, roadblocks),

+Affective (desires, goals and personal history), and Physical (real and ideal movement patterns as well as anatomic and physiologic conditions).
+Theories and concepts include Maslow's hierarchy of needs, Erik Erikson's life stages, VAK processes (Visual, Auditory and Kinesthetic), and skill development utilizing the low impact /continuous movement curriculum as well as the senior teaching cycle.